Multiple Subtasks for Jira

 customfield_10007: this is{n}a multi-line{n}text

-Since version 23.03.0 of Multiple Subtasks for Jira all Jira standard custom fields are supported.
 The following custom field types can be assigned with values during subtask creation:

 Custom Field Type Sample Data Accepts Multiple Values